Confidentiality of Library Records

 Upon rebooting of library computer systems, all documents created, Internet search histories, temporary files, cache, and certificates are purged.
 Customers are encouraged to participate in securing the privacy of their computer sessions by exiting the browser software and closing their session (which forces a reboot) after they have finished using a Library computer.

 The Library cannot be responsible for user’s privacy when the user discloses information to outside web sites.
 It is the user’s responsibility to protect their personal information.

 The Library cannot assure the safety of customers’ data when using wireless internet access.
 Connecting a computer to the internet via the Library’s wireless network exposes it to the same viruses and other security risks as any internet connection does.
 The customer is responsible for ensuring that their computer is protected against such threats.
 Customers use the Library’s wireless network at their own risk.
 Virus and security protection is the customer’s responsibility.

-Participation at library events constitutes implied consent to be photographed and to have those photos sent to news outlets and published on the library’s website as well as library social media sites such as Facebook and Twitter.
-Photos, images and videos submitted by users for online galleries or contests may also be used by the Library for promotional purposes.
-We do not sell these photos or use them for purposes unrelated to the library.
-Requests to have photos removed from library websites may be submitted in writing to the Library’s Publicity Coordinator.
+Participation at Library events constitutes implied consent to be photographed and to have those photos sent to news outlets and published on the Library’s website as well as Library social media pages.
+Photos, images and videos taken within the Library or at Library sponsored events may be used with verbal consent from the subject (or parent/guardian).
+Photos, images, and videos submitted by users for galleries or contests may also be used by the Library for promotional purposes.
+We do not sell these photos or use them for purposes unrelated to the Library.
+Requests to have photos removed from Library websites or social media sites may be submitted in writing to the Library’s Publicity Coordinator.